 Unfortunately, no buildings remain from that fascinating kingship era.
 All of the buildings at the Rock of Cashel are post-1100 AD, and are ecclesiastical in nature.
 Still though.
 The stone buildings here date from the 10-16th Centuries!

 The oldest surviving building at Cashel is the Round Tower (center of the photo below).
 It was built around 1100 AD, most likely as a watch tower.
 It’s approximately 28 meters in height and strikes an imposing figure.
 The Office of Public Works restored it to its former glory in 1874-1875.
 It’s built from the dry stone method, without the use of mortar.

-Cormac’s Chapel, named after Cormac Mac Cárthaigh, the king of South Munster who commissioned it, was consecrated in 1134.
-The chapel was designed in early Irish Romanesque style, and is one of the best preserved of this style in all of Ireland.
+Cormac’s Chapel is named after Cormac Mac Cárthaigh, the king of South Munster who commissioned it.
+It dates to 1134.
+The chapel follows the early Irish Romanesque style, and is one of the best preserved of this style in all of Ireland.
 The chapel is punctuated by the square tower in the center of the picture below:

 If you’re thinking that the name Mac Cárthaigh rings a bell, you would be right.
 This is the same Mac Cárthaigh (aka McCarthy) Clan who Muirchertach Ua Briain tried to prevent from overtaking the Rock of Cashel!

 This is the interior of St. Patrick’s Cathedral, the largest remaining structure at Cashel.
 It was built between 1235 and 1270 in an aisle-less cruciform style.

 Oliver Cromwell’s English Protestant Parliamentarian army besieged the Cashel complex during the Irish Confederate Wars (1641 and 1653).
 Close to 1,000 soldiers and civilians died, and the buildings were plundered for treasure.